The Ten Commandments, or any similar set of rules, by any other name, are necessary to maintain order in society.

 Remember Matthew 22:29

 In fact, I would go as far as to say that most of the "Christian" world today refuses to recognize any of God's written rules, so there is nothing for the Holy Spirit to use as a reference.
-For example, how do you prompt someone to keep the Sabbath day if everyone thinks it is Sunday after a very clear Biblical description of it being the seventh day?
-Or worse, if they are told by their pastor that it can be any day or days or part of a day that they choose?
+For example, how do you prompt someone to keep the Sabbath day holy if everyone thinks it is now Sunday that is holy.
+And this after a very clear Biblical description of THE seventh day being the only day blessed that way?
+Or worse, what if they are told by their pastor that it can be any day or days or part of a day that they choose?
 More on that below.

 A book by Ron Mehl, The Ten(der) Commandments, published in 1998, expresses a wonderful thought that we should all keep in mind when we think of God's Law.
 Mr. Mehl was the Senior Pastor of Foursquare Church in Beaverton, Oregon.
 In the first chapter he asked an intriguing question: